-The most effective means of reducing the risks of working around gas infrastructure is to plan works in locations where the gas infrastructure is not located, or locations where the impact can be minimised.
-Where this is not possible, risk can be minimised through accurate locating and maximising clearances during the design phase.
+The most effective means of reducing the risks of working around gas infrastructure is to plan your works in locations where the gas infrastructure is not located, or locations where the impact can be minimised.
+Where this is not possible, risk can be minimised through accurate surveying of infrastructure and maximising separations between installations during the design phase.
+Design phases shall anticipate risk to gas infrastructure and clearly demonstrate that risk has been lowered as low as reasonably practicable.

-Safety in design should be paramount, with due consideration of safe methods for the construction of the works and the ability to apply adequate controls for these activities.
+Safety in design shall be paramount, with due consideration of safe methods for the construction of the work, the future maintenance of gas assets and the ability to apply adequate controls for these activities.
 The design documents must take into account the requirements outlined within this document, along with any other controls that may be required by ATCO.